MartOfTheNorth/csc8950-Direct_Research/README.md

 #### Goal: To link the genomic fators to brain functions.
 #### Solve:
 - 1) Revealing brain functions from fMRI
-- 2) Identifying genetic influences SNP data
+- 2) Identifying genetic influences from SNP data
 - 3) Finding relationship between brain functions and genetics.
+#### Methodology: Parallel Independent Component Analysis (Parallel ICA).
+The common ICA is used in many reseaches to reveal factors without prior knowledge of the factor properties.
+Principle Component Analysis (PCA) is always used before proceeding ICA because of its advancetage to reduce the dimension of matrix.

 # Part 3 - Experiment